View the Welcome in:

 Our faculty members have been trained in some of the best universities in the United States as well as abroad.
 They are experts with ample experience in the most salient aspects of teaching language, literature, and culture, and are sincerely committed to student success and well-being.
 Our department's size allows our faculty to get to know each one of our majors and minors well enough to be able to work closely with them.
 This close collaboration between professors and students is especially important when our majors have to produce their senior essay, a capstone academic experience that has earned our department and university the well-deserved recognition from national publications such as U.S. News and World Report.
 The success of our senior assignment program puts us in the same privileged company as renowned institutions such as Harvard, Princeton, Yale, MIT, and Duke.
 In Foreign Languages and Literature, you will never be just a number.
 You will be given the opportunity to achieve your full potential and will receive the personal attention you need to succeed academically and professionally.

 Our majors and minors have access to excellent study-abroad opportunities throughout the world, which they can pursue with the assistance and guidance of the International Programs Office.
 Many students participate in weekly conversation hours conducted in the target languages.
-Students are active in the foreign languages club known as SPEAC (Students and Professors Exploring All Cultures).
-They also have the opportunity to live in the International House, a special dorm on campus focused on bringing together students from different languages and cultures.
+Students are active in the foreign languages club known as the Culture and Language Club (CLC).

 If you have taken a foreign language in high school, you should take the Department's Placement / Proficiency Exam in order to determine your entrance level for foreign language study.
 You can receive up to 16 (sixteen) credits for previous language study.
 You can also get a head start on a major or minor in a world language by starting at an advanced level.
 This advanced placement makes it relatively easy to have a double major and to complete your major or minor early.